Doctor of Physical Therapy (DPT)

 - Stewardship is demonstrated through the professional values of excellence and social responsibility

 These interactive values guide program policies, procedures and relationships to help us fulfill the College’s mission of graduating individuals who are intellectually and morally prepared to live and work responsibly.

 Students must complete three internships while in the program.
-Clinical internships provide opportunities for the student to integrate and apply theory, knowledge and skills acquired during the academic year to a variety of patient populations.
-Students must complete one internship in a rural setting; each remaining internship must differ in type of setting or experience.
-Within this affiliation framework, students have the opportunity to pursue areas of interest including but not limited to pediatrics, geriatrics, sports medicine, industrial medicine, etc.
+Clinical internships provide opportunities for the student to integrate and apply theory, knowledge and skills acquired during the academic program to a variety of patient populations.
+Each internship must differ in the type of setting or experience in order to provide a well-rounded understanding and experience of physical therapy practice.
+Students are encouraged to have one internship in a rural setting.
+Within this affiliation framework, students have the opportunity to pursue areas of interest including but not limited to pediatrics, geriatrics, sports medicine, pelvic health, manual therapy, orthopedics, acute care, industrial medicine, etc.

 According to the Bureau of Labor Statistics, employment for physical therapists is expected to grow by 18% between 2018 and 2028.
 This is well above average and represents an opportunity for those looking to enter the profession.

 - St. Scholastica’s DPT program has a 100 percent job placement rate over the past three years